 THURSDAY evenings during the late 1980s: settle down and enjoy a visit to Wentworth Detention Centre.
 Once inside, who can you trust?
 Maybe you’ll be safe working in the kitchen.
 Maybe you can’t stand the heat of the kitchen and you’re thrown onto laundry duties where it’s not much cooler.
 Once you’re on laundry duties, best watch your step: the top dog operates the steam press – get on the wrong side of her and who knows what part of your body will be flattened!

 Many of us tuned-in to find out about the happenings on the inside.
 Who was top-dog?
 Who wanted to be top-dog?
 Who’s planning to make an escape?
 Which warden is a wolf dolled-up as a sheep?

 Prisoner Cell Block H was essential late night viewing.
 The set was a bit cardboardy, but this TV series won quite a few Logie Awards (annual Australian television industry awards) and was fun late night viewing.
 PCBH achieved cult status as viewers tuned in to grab their late night fix behind bars.

-Enjoyed the blog?
-A nostalgic collection of blogs featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the new hardback book, Section N Underpass.
+Enjoyed the post?
+A nostalgic collection of stories featuring a fun and factual look back at British advertising, leisure and entertainment from the 70s and 80s are featured in the new hardback book, Section N Underpass.
 Get the rundown here by clicking the front cover below: